Arduino3128/MetaMail/ReadMe First.txt

 To Update MetaMail.py:
 1. Simply Run MetaMail.py!

+How to add an Attachment?:
+***Currently MetaMail 3.2.3.5 supports Attachment of any files of size less than 1 MB and file except Text Files (.txt).***
+1)Go to "Compose" and follow regular procedure.
+2)At the end an option will prompt asking whether you want to add an Attachment or not.
+3)Enter "Yes" or "y" to add attachment.
+4)Enter Filename[Copy the file to the MetaMail Folder beforehand!].
+5)By pressing Enter you will send the Mail.

+How do I Download attached file?:
+1)Go to "Read Mail" option by entering "2".
+2)If any file is attached an option will prompt asking you to whether download the attached file or not.
+3)Enter "Yes" or "y" to download the file.
+4)The Attached file will be downloaded in MetaMail Folder.

 If you face any difficulty or want to report an issue or a bug:
 1. Write Mail to "MetaMailSupport" on MetaMail.
 2. Open issue on GitHub.